Acousmodules

 utilities (64 channels and more) for calibration, visualizations, bass management, spatial format conversions ...

-custom spatial configuration format for saving and exchanging
+custom spatial configuration file format for saving and exchanging

 F A Q